clechasseur/rs-fmt-check/README.md

 ## Notes

 <a name="note-nightly-requirement"><sup>1</sup></a> : This action currently relies on an unstable `rustfmt` feature (`emit json`) and as such, requires a `nightly` toolchain at the minimum.
 You should not change the value of the `toolchain` parameter unless you know the specified toolchain supports the feature correctly.

+<a name="note-annotations-limit"><sup>2</sup></a> : Currently, GitHub sets a limit of 10 warning annotations per run (see [this page](https://docs.github.com/en/rest/checks/runs?apiVersion=2022-11-28) for more information).
+So if there are more than 10 suggestions returned by `rustfmt`, only the first 10 will appear as PR annotations.
+The other suggestions will still appear in the check run summary (see [this one](https://github.com/clechasseur/rs-fmt-check/actions/runs/5886828621) for example).